seanmacavaney/npids/README.md

 ## Benchmarks

 The following benchmarks test the speed of building, forward/inverse lookups (10k random lookups, both "cold" and "hot"), and the size of the structure.
-Rows marked with * indicate that the values include additional overheads that are not directly related to operation -- namely, full engines include content indexing.
+Rows marked with `*` indicate that the values include additional overheads that are not directly related to operation -- namely, full engines include content indexing.

  - `npids`: This software
- - inmem: A simple Python lookup structure in memory (a list and a dict), backed by a plaintext file that is read into memory
+ - `inmem`: A simple Python lookup structure in memory (a list and a dict), backed by a plain text file that is read into memory
- - Terrier: Terrier engine acccessed via the pyterrier package
+ - `Terrier`: Terrier engine acccessed via the pyterrier package
- - Lucene: Apache Lucene accessed via the pyserini package
+ - `Lucene`: Apache Lucene accessed via the pyserini package

 The benchmarks show that `npids` is a reasonable choice for performing ID lookups.
 Although it is a bit slower than loading them all into memory, it avoids the